List of nicknames for London skyscrapers: The Walkie-Talkie

 20 Fenchurch Street is a commercial skyscraper.
 It has been nicknamed The Walkie-Talkie because of its distinctive shape, said to resemble a walkie-talkie handset.

 The Scalpel

 Located at 52 Lime Street, The Scalpel was originally a nickname but subsequently designated as its official name.
 It was coined by the Financial Times due to the building's distinctive angular design.
 It has also been noted for its similarity to a "play" media button due to how it looks from south of the River Thames.

 The Shard

-Referred to as both The Shard and the Shard London Bridge and formerly London Bridge Tower, is a tapered 72-storey mixed-use development, designed by the Italian architect Renzo Piano, in Southwark, London, which forms part of The Shard Quarter development.
+Referred to as both The Shard and the Shard London Bridge and formerly London Bridge Tower, it is a tapered 72-storey mixed-use development, designed by the Italian architect Renzo Piano, in Southwark, London, which forms part of The Shard Quarter development.
 The design provoked criticism from English Heritage, who claimed the building would be "a shard of glass through the heart of historic London", giving the building its name.